MicrosoftDocs/Viva/Viva/insights/Tutorials/pbi-beyond-kw.md

     ![Manager habits settings.](../Images/WpA/Tutorials/pbi-manager-habits.png)

    >[!Important]
-   >If you are unable find the required values, reach out to your Workplace Analytics admin to upload organizational data to include an attribute that identifies people managers.
+   >If you are unable find the required values, reach out to your admin to upload organizational data to include an attribute that identifies people managers.
 The supervisor indicator filter only applies to the two greyed out visuals on this page.
 Without this attribute, insights regarding manager habits will not be accurate.

 * **Productivity** - If you loaded outcomes related data to your organizational data file you can select Outcome measure from the Y-axis dropdown and compare your success metric with various collaboration metrics on the X-axis.
 Confirm the outcome data is numerical (such as, performance ratings, store sales figures, engagement results, safety, or quality scores).

     ![Productivity settings.](../Images/WpA/Tutorials/pbi-productivity.png)

-Your Workplace Analytics admin must do the following steps to upload (import) organizational data to Workplace Analytics.
+Your admin must do the following steps to upload (import) organizational data to Workplace Analytics.

 1. Prepare and upload the required organizational data into Workplace Analytics.
 2. Map the fields in Workplace Analytics.